-- varied, unfamiliar, unclear and changing legal and regulatory restrictions, including different legal and regulatory standards applicable to Internet services, communications, privacy, and data protection; - difficulties in staffing and managing foreign operations;

-- differing intellectual property laws that may not provide sufficient protection for our intellectual property; - adverse tax consequences or additional tax liabilities; - difficulty in addressing country-specific business requirements and regulations; - fluctuations in currency exchange rates; - strains on financial and other systems to properly administer VAT and other taxes; - · different consumer preferences and requirements in specific international markets; and - international legal, compliance, political, regulatory or systemic restrictions, or other international governmental scrutiny, applicable to United States companies with sales and operations in foreign countries, including, but not limited to, possible compliance issues involving the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act, and similar laws in other jurisdictions.
+- varied, unfamiliar, unclear and changing legal and regulatory restrictions, including different legal and regulatory standards applicable to Internet services, communications, privacy, and data protection; - difficulties in staffing and managing foreign operations; - · differing intellectual property laws that may not provide sufficient protection for our intellectual property; - · adverse tax consequences; - difficulty in addressing country-specific business requirements and regulations; - · fluctuations in currency exchange rates; - strains on financial and other systems to properly administer VAT and other taxes; - · different consumer preferences and requirements in specific international markets; and - legal, compliance, political or systemic restrictions on the ability of United States companies to do business in foreign countries, including but not limited to possible compliance issues involving the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act, and similar laws in other jurisdictions.